1npo/frigate/docs/rulebook.md

 ## Components

-You start each run with a scorecard, a collection of 5 D6 dice, 2 random perks in an inventory that can hold 5 perks, and a wallet containing a small amount of starting money.
+You start each run with a scorecard, a collection of 5 D6 dice, 3 random perks in an inventory that holds 5 perks, and a wallet containing a small amount of starting money.
 Perks modify almost every aspect of the game.
 After every 5 hands, a shop appears where you can spend money to buy new perks and scorecard categories.

 ### Scorecard

-You start with a base scorecard that has 15 hand categories.
+You start with a base scorecard that has 15 categories of hands you can play.
 Each category has a scoring calculation, a bonus, a multiplier, a reward, and a scoring box.
 Categories can be upgraded to permanently increase their bonus, multiplier, and reward.

 Additional hand categories become available to purchase in the shop when you have the dice needed to play those hands.
 For example, the "Eights" category becomes available when your dice set includes at least one D8.
 See [categories.md](categories.md) for an exhaustive list of all categories and their details.

 ### Dice

 You start with a set of 5 D6 dice.
-Perks enable you to change the type of dice in your hand and add new dice to your collection.
+Perks enable you to add, remove, or modify dice in your collection.
+They can also change the numbers on the faces of your die, and they can add permanent modifiers to die faces.
+You can add an unlimited number of dice to your collection.
 The available types of dice are D4, D6, D8, and D10.
-Perks can change the numbers on the faces of your die, and they can add permanent modifiers to die faces.
-You can add an unlimited number of dice to your collection.

 ### Perks

 Perks modify how the game works.
-There are 3 types of perks: dice perks, scorecard perks, and inventory perks.
+There are 4 types of perks: dice perks, scoring perks, inventory perks, and shop perks.
 Each perk modifies something about that game component, and has a duration, mode, rarity, and edition.
 See [perks.md](perks.md) for an exhaustive list of all perks and their details.

 #### Perk Durations

-The duration indicates how long the perk exists in your inventory.
+The duration of a perk indicates how long it exists in your inventory.
 There are 3 durations:

-- **Permanent** perks remain in effect until the perk is removed from your inventory.
+- **Permanent** perks remain in effect until the perk is destroyed or sold.
 - **Temporary** perks expire after a certain duration (usually after some number of hands or rounds).
-- **Instant** perks are destroyed immediately after they're used.
+- **One-time** perks are destroyed immediately after they're activated

 #### Perk Modes

 The mode indicates how the perk is activated.
-There are 2 modes:
+There are 3 modes:

-- **Active** perks apply their modifications when activated by the player.
+- **Active** perks apply their modifications when they're used by the player in the rolling phase of a hand.
+- **Queued** perks apply their modifications when they're evaluated in the scoring phase of a hand.
 - **Passive** perks apply their modifications automatically when some condition is met.

 #### Perk Rarities

 The rarity indicates how impactful the perk is, and how likely you are to start with it or find it in the shop.
 The rarer a perk is, the more impactful it is to the game, and the harder it is to find.
 There are 4 rarities:

-- **Common** perks have a %70 chance of appearing, and have 1 modifier
+- **Common** perks have a %70 chance of appearing.
-- **Uncommon** perks have a %20 chance of appearing, and have 2 modifiers
+- **Uncommon** perks have a %20 chance of appearing.
-- **Rare** perks have a %12 chance of appearing, and have 3 modifiers
+- **Rare** perks have a %12 chance of appearing.
-- **Legendary** perks have a %3 chance of appearing, and have 4 modifiers
+- **Legendary** perks have a %3 chance of appearing.

 #### Perk Editions

-The edition indicates how many additional modifications a perk has.
+The edition indicates how many additional modifications a perk applies.
 There are 3 editions:

 - **Standard** edition perks have 0 additional modifications
-- **Holographic** edition perks have 1 additional modification
+- **Foil** edition perks have 1 additional modification
-- **Polychrome** edition perks have 2 additional modifications
+- **Holographic** edition perks have 2 additional modifications

 ### Money